The John Tracy Ellis

 The Ellis Prize is awarded to a doctoral student in the field of Catholic Studies with a promising, but not-yet-completed dissertation.
 There are many materials required to apply for this award.

 The online submission form is at the bottom of this page.
 Please read all instructions carefully and understand all of the materials you need to submit before completing the online form.
-Some materials will need to be submitted in hard copy.

-Submission deadline: May 1, 2023
+Submission deadline: extended to May 1, 2024

 Chair